American Democracy Project

 - Send the bottom portion of the voter registration card to the local election authority for the county in which you listed as your residence.
 An alphabetical list by county of the addresses for election authorities is available online at the Office of the Missouri Secretary of State.
 Note, Missouri state law requires that an individual be registered to vote 30 days prior to the election in order to be eligible to vote in the election.
 Retain the top portion for your records.

 - You should receive a letter from the clerk's office which indicates that you are officially registered and identifies your polling place.
 You can check to see if your voter registration was received by calling your local election authority.
 Each voter registration card has a red serial number that allows it to be tracked.
 The same number appears on the top portion of the card you kept for your records.
-Some counties, such as Johnson County, have a database you can check on their web site, which will tell you whether you are registered, and at what polling place you vote.
+You can also check the online database which will tell you whether you are registered, and at what polling place you vote.

 - You will need to show some form of identification in order to have your voter registration validated before you can vote.
 In other words, you cannot mail in a voter registration card and then request an absentee ballot by mail.